Cerne Abbey

 One of the most notable visitors is believed to have been Queen Margaret of Anjou, wife of Henry VI, who came here in 1471 during the Wars of the Roses.
 Her visit to Cerne Abbey speaks to the importance of the monastery as a place of refuge and hospitality during one of England's most turbulent periods.

 The Guest House forms part of Cerne Abbey's wider history as a Grade I listed historic estate.
-Its survival is exceptional — very few comparable monastic guest houses from the 15th century remain standing in England — and it is a significant contribution to our understanding of medieval monastic architecture and daily life.
+Its survival is exceptional, as very few comparable monastic guest houses from the 15th century remain standing in England, and it is a significant contribution to our understanding of medieval monastic architecture and daily life.

 The estate has also been home to several Dorset Lord Lieutenants over the centuries, and the Guest House has witnessed remarkable continuity from its monastic origins through to the present day.